keysmusician/holberton_file_downloader/README.md

 Occasionally, a project may `cat` a file that doesn't need to be downloaded.
 In this case the simplest solution is to just delete the file, since it's much more difficult to get Holberton File Downloader to determine if a file is relevant or not.

 ### Why This Project?
-Because I was really growing weary of the tedious process of copying and pasting many project file names and main file content every week.
+I was really growing weary of the tedious process of copying and pasting many project file names and main file content every week.
 I wished I could just click a button and have it done for me.
 So I built the button.
-And now I use it all the time.

 This was my first time building a web extension.
 The main hurdles were:
 - Learning the architecture of an extension